plantgenomicslab/BCH709/index.md

 ---
 ---

-The philosophy of 'BCH709' is to teach researchers basic concepts, skills, and tools for working with data so that student can get their own bioinformatics work done without pain.
+The philosophy of 'BCH709 Introduction to Bioinformatics' is to teach researchers basic concepts, skills, and tools for working with data so that student can get their own bioinformatics work done without pain.
 This teaches concept of bioinformatics analysis and Next Generation Sequencing for genomics including: hands-on bioinformatics, understanding genomics through bioinformatics, use of command-line in multiple platform, use of command-line tools to analyze sequencing data, and connecting to and using cloud computing.

 > ## Course description